What is it?

 Michele currently works as a Growth Lab Fellow at CID.
 He is trained in data mining and his research is focused primarily on Complex Network analysis, particularly on multidimensional networks, i.e. networks expressing multiple different relations at the same time.
 Michele has created an algorithm that can search and mine where an employee is positioned on a global skill network, and a data-mining machine that can predict which shop a customer will visit to buy a given product.
 Michele also designed and developed The Aid Explorer, an online tool to help facilitate better aid coordination.

 Ben works as a web design intern for the Growth Lab at CID.
 He is currently an undergraduate student at Northeastern University working toward a dual degree in Interactive Media and Music Composition.
-His interests lay in exploring both ways in which users interact with digital systems and links between physical and digital spaces.
+His interests lay in exploring how users interact with digital systems and creating digital spaces.

 Sebastian is a Research Fellow at CID and a Doctoral candidate in Public Policy at Harvard University.
 His research interests include the development of the private sector and how governments can solve market failures to accelerate growth.
 Before his studies at Harvard, Sebastian served as Economic Adviser to the Minister of Finance of Chile, focusing on capital markets and tax reforms.